Can I Buy a House and Rent It to a Family Member?

 Answered on 19 August 2019 by Nick Morrey

-Are you allowed to rent a house to a family member?
-And how would this affect my mortgage?
+Can I rent my house to a family member?
+And would this affect my mortgage?

-Whether you can rent a property to family will depend on your situation and if there’s already a mortgage on the property.
+Whether you can rent your house to a family member will depend on your situation and if there’s already a mortgage on the property.

 There are some challenges that come with obtaining a mortgage on a second property you want to let to a family member.

 Firstly, there’s the dynamic.
 How will the landlord/tenant relationship work?
 You’ll need to decide who’s responsible for what.
 If you opt for a regulated buy-to-let mortgage, then your lender will require that an AST (assured shorthold tenancy agreement) is in place.

 Secondly, there’s the longevity of your agreement.
 Will you eventually want to transfer ownership to the tenant?
 If that’s likely, you can’t simply add them to a regulated buy-to-let mortgage as that’s against the rules.
 In this circumstance, they may need to take out a new residential mortgage on the property and purchase it from you.
 What’s more, adding someone to a mortgage usually involves adding them to the title deeds, thereby transferring ownership from a sole name to joint names, which may incur Stamp Duty.

 Thirdly, the mortgages available to you may be limited, depending on your relationship with the tenant.
 We explain this in more detail below.

 If you want to let a property to a close relative, like a child or sibling, you’ll need either a mortgage for a second home or a regulated buy-to-let mortgage.

 Regulated buy-to-let mortgages are slightly different from typical buy-to-let mortgages as they’re specifically for people who are renting property to immediate family or those who have become accidental landlords through inheritance or a change in circumstances.
 The way in which they differ is in the name; they’re “regulated” by the FCA.
 This essentially means they have tighter guidelines.
 Regulated buy-to-lets are also known as CBTLs (consumer buy-to-lets).